natstu/movie-fetcher/readme.md

-A prototype of an application that let the user search for a movie and get some information about it.
+A prototype of an application that lets the user search for a movie and get some information about it.

 Methods and workflow:
 - Angular, Gulp/node modules